Skip to content

 Showing how to make baked ziti in a 4 step collage.

 • Prep.
 Heat oil over medium heat in a large skillet and add in onions and garlic.
 Sauté for 3-5 minutes, then add in hamburger and brown.
-While the meat is browning, boil the pasta according to package directions and then drain.
+While the meat is browning, boil the pasta to al dente and then drain.

 • Simmer.
-Once the meat has browned, stir in tomatoes, spaghetti sauce, salt, pepper, oregano, and basil.
+Once the meat has browned, stir in tomatoes, tomato sauce, salt, pepper, oregano, and basil.
 Simmer for about 10-15 minutes.

 • Assemble.
 Add in sour cream and noodles and mix.
-Then pour half the mixture into a greased 9×13″ pan and top with half of the cheese.
+Then pour half the mixture into a greased 9×13″ casserole dish and top with half of the shredded mozzarella cheese.
 Pour the remaining pasta mixture on top and sprinkle on the remaining cheese.

 • Bake.
 Bake at 350°F for 20-25 minutes, until cheese is melted and bubbly.
 Then top with fresh basil or parsley if desired.